isle-project/graphmaker/lib/docs/readme-template.md

 #### History

-You can scroll through your command/task history from the repl, extending across the current session and earlier sessions.
+You can scroll through your command/task history from the REPL, extending across the current session and earlier sessions.
 Use Up-arrow or Control-p to move to earlier commands; and Down arrow or Control-n to move to later commands.
 You can edit the visible command and hit enter to submit your edited text.